Entando CLI

 ent prj build

-Use the publication system (pbs) to assemble your Entando project into a bundle that can be loaded into Kubernetes.
-You'll need your GitHub credentials, an empty GitHub repository to hold your bundle artifacts, and a Docker Hub account or organization.
+Use the publication system pbs to assemble your Entando project into a bundle that can be loaded into Kubernetes.
+This requires your GitHub credentials, an empty GitHub repository to hold your bundle artifacts, and a Docker Hub account or organization.

 ent prj pbs-init